Something Wicked This Way Comes (film): Production

-Disney spent an additional $5 million on re-filming, re-editing, and re-scoring the picture, and Gordon was required to make a number of changes to Clayton and Nelson's original cut, removing several major special-effects scenes, and incorporating the new material directed by visual effects artist Lee Dyer, including a new spoken prologue narrated by Arthur Hill.
-Among the casualties was a groundbreaking animation scene, which would have been one of the first major uses of computer-generated imaging in a Hollywood film; combining the then new technology of CGI with traditional animation, it depicted Dark's circus train rolling into town, and the carnival magically materialising – the smoke from the locomotive becomes the ropes and tents, tree limbs grow together to form a ferris wheel, and a spider web morphs into a wheel of fortune.
-The deleted scene was previewed in detail in the May–June 1983 issue of Twilight Zone Magazine, but in the event, the re-edit retained only a few seconds of the sequence.
-Another cut sequence depicted Mr. Dark using his sinister powers to send a huge disembodied hand to reach into the house to grab the boys – this mechanical effect was deemed not realistic enough by Disney executives, and was replaced by a new scene in which the room is invaded by hundreds of spiders.
-This was shot using real spiders, and years later Shawn Carson recalled the considerable discomfort he and Vidal Petersen experienced as a result being exposed to the irritating urticating hairs of the 200 tarantulas used in the sequence.
+Disney spent $4 million on re-filming, re-editing and re-scoring, with the changes requiring delaying the planned Christmas 1982 date by five months.
+Gordon was required to make a number of changes to Clayton and Nelson's original cut, removing several major special-effects scenes, and incorporating the new material directed by visual effects artist Lee Dyer, including a new prologue narrated by Arthur Hill.
+Among the casualties was a groundbreaking animation scene which would have been one of the first major uses of computer-generated imaging in a Hollywood film: combining the then-new technology of CGI with traditional animation, it depicted Dark's circus train rolling into town, and the carnival magically materialising—the smoke from the locomotive becoming the ropes and tents, tree limbs merging to form a Ferris wheel, and a spider web morphing into a wheel of fortune.
+The deleted scene was previewed in detail in the May–June 1983 issue of Twilight Zone Magazine, but the re-edit retained only a few seconds of the sequence.

+Another cut sequence depicted Mr. Dark using his sinister powers to send a huge disembodied hand to reach into the house to grab the boys.
+Disney executives felt the mechanical effect wasn't realistic enough, and was replaced by a scene where the room is invaded by hundreds of tarantulas, which was shot using real animals.
+Years later, Shawn Carson recalled the considerable discomfort he and Vidal Petersen experienced being exposed to the irritating urticating hairs of the 200 tarantulas used in the sequence.

 The original themes of Bradbury's novel, the suggestion of menace, the autumn atmosphere of an American Midwest township and the human relationships between characters that attracted Clayton escaped preview audiences completely, with Clayton heavily criticized.
 New special effects sequences were shot and a hastily composed new score by composer James Horner replaced Delerue's original music.
-Initial test screenings did not fare well with audiences, and Disney re-commissioned Bradbury to write an opening narration sequence and new ending.
+Initial test screenings did not fare well with audiences, and Disney recommissioned Bradbury to write an opening narration sequence and new ending.

 Bradbury referred to the film's final cut as "not a great film, no, but a decently nice one".

 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.

-Lost / rejected original version

-The Center for Ray Bradbury Studies in Indianapolis have a copy of the original cut on VHS which may be the only surviving copy of Jack Clayton's original cut.